Professional Counseling Care Rooted in God’s Amazing Grace!

 The Backbone of S.T.A.R. © is The 3 Progressive Phases of Trauma and Abuse Recovery©.
 These 3 phases are further broken down into 12 stages, which provides for transitions and breaks down the process in a simpler fashion.
 The stages provide a strategy for moving through the healing process, much like a map.

-1. I admit that I am wounded by a relationship, a substance, or an event, and I am accepting that I am powerless over the wound, the wounding, and the one creating the wound.
+1. I admit that I am wounded and I am accepting that I am powerless over the wound, the wounding, and the one creating the wound.

-2. I have decided to give up trying to fix myself and will humbly ask a Higher Power to heal me; fully understanding that healing will require my participation.
+2. I have decided to give up trying to fix myself and will humbly ask God (my Higher Power) to heal me; fully understanding that healing will require my participation.

-3. I am accepting that I have to grieve in order to heal and I’m determined to give up any substance use that results in numbing my grief and I will allow myself to feel as I move through the healing process even though it will be painful and scary at times.
+3. I am accepting that I have to grieve in order to heal and I’m determined to allow myself to feel as I move through the healing process even though it will be painful and scary at times.

-4. I am forming a partnership with at least one other person (counselor or recovery coach) to boldly identify and process in a focused and structured manner the people or events that have wounded me.
+4. I am forming a partnership with at least one other person (counselor or recovery coach) with whom I will move on to Phase Two in order to boldly identify (and finish grieving the sources of) my wounds in a focused and structured manner.

 1. I am courageously choosing to tell my story using structure and detail to my counselor/recovery coach, and, when possible my fellow burden bearers.